miunau/svelte5-fsm/README.md

 Creates a new finite state machine.

 - `config` - The configuration object for the state machine.
   - `context` - The context object that will be passed to each state.
-  - `initial` - The initial state of the machine.
-  - `debug` - Whether to log state transitions to the console.
+If you want type safety on the object, it's recommended to construct it beforehand and pass it as a parameter.
   - `states` - The state configuration object.
     - `on` - The event handlers for the state.
+Can be a string representing the next state, or a function that returns the next state.
+The context is passed as a parameter to the function.
     - `guard` - The guard function that determines if the state can be entered.
+Can return a boolean or a string.
+If it returns a string, the state machine will transition to that state instead.
+The context is passed as a parameter to the function.
     - `enter` - The function that is called when the state is entered.
+The context is passed as a parameter to the function.
     - `goto` - State to transition to immediately after entering.
+Run after `guard` and `enter`.
+  - `initial` - The initial state of the machine.
+Must be a key of the `states` object.
+  - `debug` - Whether to log state transitions to the console.

 Look at the code for exact type signatures if you need them.

-#### `machine.send(event: string, data?: any)`
+#### `machine.send(event: string, data?: any, context?: Context)`
-Sends an event to the state machine.
+Sends an event to the state machine, which will trigger a state transition.
+Additional data can be passed to the event handler.
+Changes to the context object can be made by passing a context object or by doing them inside the event handler.

 - `event` - The event to send.
+- `data` - The data to pass to the event handler.
 - `context` - The context object to pass to the state.

 #### `machine.start(context?: Context)`
-Starts the state machine with the optional context object.
+Starts the state machine from the initial state with the optional context object.

 #### `machine.currentState`
-The current state of the machine.
+The current state of the machine (declared as a `$state`).

 #### `machine.context`
-The context object of the machine.
+The context object of the machine (declared as a `$state`).

 ## License